LogoLogo

 Dear Ron,

-I thought you would like to know that Windswept too, hull no. 245, safely arrived in Anchorage, last week.
+I thought you would like to know that Windswept too, hull no. 245, safely arrived in Anchorage, last week (Port of Anchorage at left)

 Originally, my plans where to trailer her north on the Alaska-Canadian highway, but that changed significantly due to the effect of permafrost on the roadbed.
 This isn’t to say that pulling a trailer on this highway is risky, because many visitors do so every summer.
 However, few if any are pulling a thirty year old trailer, and still, an even older cargo - a forty year old Yankee Dolphin.
 Factor in daily fuel increases, nagging credit card issues in Canada, an ill border collie, I made the decision to have Windswept too, transported to Anchorage, via Alaska Marine Lines.